Project: The Enuma Elish

 The Religious Background

 Due to its theme evolving around the cosmic conflicts between the new and old gods of Babylon, we could date the event to start after the decline of the Meru establishment at Middle East and the rise of the Akkadian Empire at Ur.
-From this chronology, the Enuma Elish is concerning about events that carried on by the new God Anu and his siblings Elill and Enki outside the mainstream of the Meru Culture.
-Identifying this Akkadian trinity with the Greek God Zeus and his two siblings Hadis and Posidon, we are confident enough that the myth was about the early formation of the Greek Hellenistic Empire.
-Out of Crete, the empire extended itself into the eastern tip of Chinese continent through the rule of the Shang or Yin Dynasty (1810-1300 BC).
-It happened after the victory of Marduk in the cosmic against Tiamat and the Sumerian Anu, Ellil and Enki.
-The Men Creation Myth at the end of the story line was actually concerning about the peopling of Europe and the eastern Greek empire after the war.
+From this chronology, the Enuma Elish is concerning about events that carried on by God Anu and his siblings Elill and Enki outside the mainstream of the Meru Culture.
+By identifying this Akkadian trinity with the Greek God Zeus and his two siblings Hadis and Posidon, we are confident enough that the myth was about the early formation of the Greek Hellenistic Empire (Notes: The Greek Hellenistic Empire).

 To avoid confusion, we shall divide the epic story into two parts.
 Presented in tablet I (of a total of seven tablets), the first part serves as the genesis of the story line that follows.
 It gives hint on how gods came to their existence on earth while the rest of the story is about the conflict between the higher gods and theirs offspring that constitute the main theme of the Middle Eastern developments.
 With the creation of men by Marduk to relieve the new gods from works, the crises appeared to subside.
 The epic ends in the last tablet (tablet VII), with the praise of Marduk of his meritual works to solve divine conflicts and his rise as the supreme divine of the universe.